 Providers usually advertise their internet speeds as “up to” a certain number of megabits per second, and there’s usually some fine print that says those speeds are not guaranteed.
 Internet providers are mostly in the clear legally if your internet doesn’t actually perform up to the highest advertised bandwidth.

-Realistically, you may pay for 400 Mbps per month, but you likely won’t see that maximum due to hardware issues between your internet provider’s operator—a device that communicates with multiple modems—and your physical internet connection.
+Realistically, you may pay for 400 Mbps per month, but you may not see that maximum due to hardware issues between your internet provider’s operator—a device that communicates with multiple modems—and your physical internet connection.
 Utility pole connections, your buried cable, and so on all play a major factor in how your connection performs.
-There’s nothing you can do to get the maximum bandwidth you pay for each month other than hope for the highest speeds possible.

 If you need a refresher on internet speeds and what they mean, check out our guide to internet speeds.